 The non-homeless goal is to provide existing homeowners with improvements which will allow them to continue to occupy their home.
 Improvements may include ADA improvements, lead encapsulation or removal as well as code improvements.
 The programs which support the improvements are: Emergency Program, CDBG Residential Rehabilitation, HOME Residential Rehabilitation, and CHDO Set-Aside.
 Prior year funds were allocated to increase more affordable housing opportunities, thus the HOME Buyer Program will provide down payment assistance to income eligible first time homebuyers.
 The community identified a higher need for improved residential units for special need tenants.
-The estimated number of homeowners assisted with emergency and residential rehabilitation is: 10 for emergencies, 6 for CDBG residential rehabilitation, and 6 under the HOME residential rehabilitation programs.
-Under the CARES ACT Flexibilities and Waivers, the CHDO set-aside may target the other needs such as: housing assistance and rehabilitation for low income residents.
+Due to the amendment and re-allocation of 2019 funds, estimated number of homeowners assisted with emergency and residential rehabilitation is: 20 for emergencies, 6 for CDBG residential rehabilitation, and 6 under the

+HOME residential rehabilitation programs.